somnathsingh1122/Rock-Paper-Scissor-Game/README.md

-Uses of Rock-Paper-Scissors:
+.Uses of Rock-Paper-Scissors:
 Decision-Making: Used to quickly resolve disputes or make choices.
 Programming Practice: Teaches basic coding concepts.
 Entertainment: A simple and fun game for all ages.
 Game Design: Demonstrates balanced game mechanics.
 Behavior Studies: Used in psychology and decision-making research.

-How to Play on a Device:
+.How to Play on a Device:
 Open the Game on a browser or app.
 Choose Rock, Paper, or Scissors by tapping or clicking.
 The Computer Chooses too, and the result (win, lose, or tie) is displayed.